 Quality checking and read filtering

 A range of quality checking modules covering different aspects of raw read quality are available and can be freely combined to gain a broad overview of the input data.
 The chosen quality assessment modules are applied to each input file separately thereby allowing the user to identify, possibly exclude, low quality sequencing runs.
 Specifically, RobiNA provides the following quality assessment modules: (I) Base call quality summary: The base call quality scores that are assigned to each nucleotide during the base calling step of the next generation sequencing pipeline are summarized in plots showing the median and the 25th and 75th percentile score at each nucleotide position across all reads.
 Positions at which the quality drops below a score of 13 (i.e. error probability of p=0.05).
 Additionally, the base call quality distribution, average across all reads is shown in a second plot also giving the overall mean quality score.
 (II) Base call frequencies: Nucleotide base frequencies are computed across all reads at each position and shown as a combined line graph.
 Usually, these curves should be almost level, smooth lines representing the overall base composition of the examined organism at each position.
 Peaks of individual nucleotides indicate a substantial bias at this position and are often observed when barcode or adapter sequences are “contaminating” the data.
 (III) Consecutive homopolymers: In a rarely observed but severe technical artifact we termed “consecutive homopolymer error”, all bases in a window of several bases starting from the same position in each read are identical to the preceding base.
 Such an artifact will show as a peak in the homopolymer fraction at the corresponding positions and is visualized in a line plot.
 (IV) Kmer frequency.
 This module scans the reads for short sequences of k nucleotides (Kmers) that occur more often than expected based on the nucleotide composition of the analyzed reads.
 By default, RobiNA only scans for 5mers and records up to 106 unique Kmers.
 These settings were chosen to keep memory usage low.
 However, users can modify the settings to scan Kmers in a range from k=5 to k=10 which will lead to a longer computation time and higher memory consumption.
 Kmers that are observed 3 times more often than expected by chance will be reported in a table and also the positional enrichment of these Kmers across all analyzed reads will be shown in a multiple line graph.
-Overenriched Kmers are very often idicative of contamination of the sequence with adapters or barcodes.
+Overenriched Kmers are very often indicative of contamination of the sequence with adapters or barcodes.
 Low quality sequence data will also frequently exhibit an overenrichment of homopolymer Kmers towards the end of the reads.
 (V) Overenriched sequences: Similar to the Kmer frequency analysis, RobiNA will screen for frequently occurring longer sequence stretches that are usually tracing back to adapter sequences used in the sequencing library preparation process and should be removed in the subsequent filtering step.
 (VI) Basic statistics: This module simply computed rough overview statistics like the global nucleotide composition, number of reads and bases and the content failed base calls (“N” content).